-Featured in publications like Redbook, Scientific American MIND, ParentMap, Men’s Health Magazine, Shape and eHarmony, Dr. Kolakowski also maintains a relationship blog on The Huffington Post.
-She is a frequent interviewed by the media and is an expert contributor for About.com.
-Her book Single, Shy and Looking For Love: A Dating Guide for the Shy and Socially Anxious will be released in October 2014.
+Featured in publications like Redbook, Scientific American MIND, Men’s Health Magazine, Salon, Shape, The Daily Telegraph, About.com, ParentMap, and eHarmony Advice, Dr. Kolakowski also maintains a relationship blog on The Huffington Post.
+Her forthcoming book Single, Shy and Looking For Love: A Dating Guide for the Shy and Socially Anxious will be released in October 2014.

 Dr. Shannon’s Latest Articles

 (Scientific American MIND) If your relationship is struggling, depression may be the culprit.
 A resounding body of research has shown how closely depression is related to relationships in a cyclical fashion: depression affects the quality of your relationships, and the features of your relationship can affect your level of depression… READ ARTICLE

 (Huffington Post) Arguments are a normal part of life — it’s certainly not expected that you never disagree with the people that you care about.
 But what can help is finding a way to disagree that doesn’t drive a wedge between the two of you.
 Wouldn’t it be a relief if there were a way to end an argument more effectively, bringing the two of your towards a common ground?
 READ ARTICLE